 After double-checking labels on the bags of blood that are about to be given to ensure the units are intended for that recipient, the health care practitioner gives the blood to the recipient slowly, generally over 1 to 2 hours for each unit of blood.
 Because most adverse reactions occur during the first 15 minutes of the transfusion, the recipient is closely observed at first.
 After that, a nurse checks on the recipient periodically and must stop the transfusion if an adverse reaction occurs.

-Most transfusions are safe and successful; however, mild reactions occur occasionally, and severe and even fatal reactions, rarely.
+Most transfusions are safe and successful.
+However, mild reactions occur occasionally, and, rarely, severe and even fatal reactions may occur.

 The most common reactions, which occur in 1 to 2% of transfusions, are